-To view the temperature of the switch from five sensors on the motherboard, press <Enter> while Temperature displays on the front panel.
-Using <Up> or <Down>, you can toggle between Centigrade and Fahrenheit temperature values.
-The temperature readings display on the front panel at a rate of one reading per second.
+To view the temperature of the switch from five sensors on the motherboard, press the Enter key while Temperature displays on the front panel.
+Using the Up or Down buttons, you can toggle between Centigrade and Fahrenheit temperature values.
+One temperature reading per second displays on the front panel.
 Readings obtained during a Telnet session represent a single reading made at command execution.